-- 1. Key Principles
+- Key Principles

-- a. xxx.
+- a.
+XXX.

-- b. xxx.
+- XXX.

-- c. xxx.
+- C. XXX.

-- d. xxx.
+- d.
+XXX.

-- e. xxx.

-- f. xxx.
+- e. f.
+XXX.

-- g.
 CSOs of ACHs shall implement a fraud management system (FMS) for monitoring and flagging suspicious and fraudulent transactions.
 Specifically, the CSOs shall have the necessary technical and operational capabilities to implement an FMS for retail ACH operations to strengthen fraud detection mechanisms within the payments industry.